Mahjong: Hands, rounds, and matches

 A match consists of four rounds, each representing a "prevailing wind", starting with East.
 Once the first round is completed, a second round begins with South as the prevailing wind, and so on.
 Wind position is significant in that it affects the scoring of the game.
 A mahjong set with winds in play will usually include a separate prevailing wind marker (typically a die marked with the wind characters in a holder).

 In each round at least four hands are played, with each player taking the position of dealer.
 In the first hand of each round, Player 1 (winner of the dice toss) is East and therefore dealer.
-In the second hand, Player 2 takes the East position, shifting the seat winds amongst the players counterclockwise (though players do not physically move their chairs).
+In the second hand, Player 2 takes the East position, shifting the seat winds amongst the players counter-clockwise (though players do not physically move their chairs).
 This continues until all four players have been East (dealer).
 A marker is used to mark which player is East and often the round number.
 (In sets with racks, a rack may be marked differently to denote the dealer.)

 Whenever a player in the East position (dealer) wins a hand, or if there is no winner (a draw or "goulash hand"), an extra hand is played with the same seating positions and prevailing wind as in the previous hand.
 This means that a match may potentially have no limit to the number of hands played (though some players will set a limit of three consecutive hands allowed with the same seat positions and prevailing wind).